 Our Youth in Philanthropy participants are also embarking on a new effort, again aligned with the findings of the Commission.
 This grant-making initiative, called ‘Walking Together’, will lend support to youth-led reconciliation programs in our city.

 The Winnipeg Foundation, like so many other organizations, is attempting to improve relationships with the Indigenous community.
 We know systems must adjust to restore the equity, respect and trust that existed when Treaty One was signed almost 150 years ago.
 We acknowledge the important work of our partner agencies in delivering specific programs.

 For those wishing to target a gift in support of reconciliation, we have created a non-endowed Reconciliation Fund.
 To make a flow-through gift, go to wpgfdn.org/ReconciliationGrantsFund.

 Our vision is ‘a Winnipeg where community life flourishes for all’ and we remain committed to the Declaration’s goal of “a more inclusive Canada”.

-This story is featured in the Spring 2019 issue of our Working Together magazine.
-Download or view the full issue on our Publications page.
+Foundation CEO, Rick Frost shares a message at the end of every Working Together magazine.
+Download or view the full Spring 2019 issue on our Publications page.